-Please follow this link to see a powerpoint summarizing ACEs and trauma, created and presented by Melissa Sadin at our February 2nd screening of the film “Paper Tigers”.
+Please follow this link to see a powerpoint summarizing ACEs and trauma, created and presented by Melissa Sadin prior to our screening of the film “Paper Tigers”.

 The following are articles recently published that pertain to Trauma Informed Care and ACEs:

 Here are informational sources that we’ve compiled in our research, each adding new information and perspective to the TIC discussion.

 - Philadelphia ACEs Project, Community Resilience Cookbook

 - Keri Logosso-Misurell, Director of Greater Newark Healthcare Coalition talks about TIC, starting around 11:50 in the video

 - ACEs Connection, a great resource for all things TIC